DavidHospital/anarchy-crust/README.md

 # Anarchy Crust (WIP)

-A basic chess backend written in rust.
+A basic chess backend written in rust, with some extra-special rules...

 ## Planned Features